tsadoklf/terraform-google-memorystore-redis/README.md

 export RESERVED_IP_RANGE=$(gcloud redis instances describe $REDIS_INSTANCE_ID --region=$REDIS_REGION \
         | grep reservedIpRange | awk '{print $2}')

-# you can get the Redis host and port number from the Terraform module's outputs,
+# You can get the Redis host and port number from the Terraform module's outputs,
 # from the Cloud Console or by running the following `gcloud` commands

 # export REDIS_HOST_IP="10.0.0.4"